eternal-flame-AD/yume-pdq/README.md

 Not bit-identical to the reference implementation.

-Hand-written SIMD is unsafe and you shouldn't trust me, so I provide backwards CFI (LLVM SafeStack) and forward CFI (LLVM CFI) hardened-builds (marked with `-cfi` suffix in release binaries) thanks to a zero-runtime dependency policy on library builds and minimal runtime dependencies on binaries.
+Hand-written SIMD is unsafe and you shouldn't trust me, the kernel themselves do not have data-dependent jumps but to mitigate data-only exploits I provide backwards CFI (LLVM SafeStack) and forward CFI (LLVM CFI) hardened-builds (marked with `-cfi` suffix in release binaries) thanks to a zero-runtime dependency policy on library builds and minimal runtime dependencies on binaries.

 No-std support.